-Only vendors that are registered as conducting a farming, agricultural or pastoral enterprise as their main activity qualify for this dispensation.
+&lt;sup>81 Only vendors that are registered as conducting a farming, agricultural or pastoral enterprise as their main activity qualify for this dispensation.
 It is a requirement that a statement must appear on the Notice of Registration indicating that certain farming inputs may be purchased at the zero rate, subject to certain conditions.
-The older versions of the Notice of Registration were known as the

-"VAT registration certificate" or "VAT 103" and contained a similar statement in clause no. 7 of the document.
+The older versions of the Notice of Registration were known as the "VAT registration certificate" or "VAT 103" and contained a similar statement in clause no. 7 of the document.

-Chapter 7 Exempt supplies and miscellaneous supplies
+Chapter 7 Exempt and out of scope supplies

-Exempt supplies are supplies of goods or services where no VAT is levied and input tax may not be deducted on the VAT incurred to make exempt supplies.
+Exempt and out of scope supplies are supplies of goods or services where no VAT is levied and input tax may not be deducted on the VAT incurred to make these supplies.
 A business that only makes exempt supplies does not carry on an "enterprise" for VAT purposes (see Chapter 2) and is therefore unable to register as a vendor irrespective of the number or value of the supplies made.